 One studio space at Inscape is dedicated most months of the year to an artist residency program.
 Organized and curated by building artists Susanna Bluhm, Britta Johnson, Michael Lorefice and Tara Tamaribuchi, the residency consists of work-only studio space for a flexible length of time culminating in an exhibition in the residency/gallery space.

 The residency is open to all artists by application.
-We are currently accepting applications to fill up to four slots for 2019-2020.
+We are currently accepting applications to fill up to four slots for 2019-2020: